Car crashes into people outside primary school in central China: state media

 CNN called the local police station but the person who answered didn’t respond to questions.

+Days later, eight people were killed and 17 others injured in a mass stabbing on a college campus in eastern China on Saturday.

+High-profile attacks in recent months have rattled a population long used to low rates of violent crime.
+Censors have scrambled to remove videos posted to social media and moderate online discussion to minimize any perception of social instability.

-Sudden episodes of violence in recent months targeting random members of the public – including school children – have surged across the country as economic growth stutters, with many online warning each other to be cautious as people are becoming more desperate and unstable.
+The sudden episodes of violence, apparently targeting random members of the public, including school children, however, have surged across the country as economic growth stutters.

+Many online have taken to warning each other to be cautious as people are becoming more desperate and unstable – and taking “revenge against society.”

+Social media users voiced similar concern Tuesday, with some commenting on a since-deleted post that “so many people are taking revenge on society these days” and expressing disgust that some would “target kids to get back at society.”

-In October, police arrested a 50-year-old man after a stabbing attack near an elementary school in Beijing injured five people, including three children.
+Other recent incidents include a stabbing attack near an elementary school in Beijing in October, which injured five people, including three children.

 In September, three people were killed and 15 others injured in a knife attack at a suburban supermarket in Shanghai.